-19 Sep Assessing and forecasting of climate change risks and vulnerabilities to regional security, businesses and industries, and sustainable development
+19 Sep Assessing and forecasting of climate change risks and vulnerabilities to regional security, industries, and sustainable development

 Climate change is a major challenge for society, particularly in terms of its capacity to take individual and collective decisions that will enable appropriate responses to address it.
 In many respects, it differs from other environmental problems facing modern civilization in its time scale and in its complex relationship between human activities, the embedded societal structures and interactions that are emerging between different environmental systems.
 Climate change is leading to cascade-like risks in technical installations, ecological systems, the economy and society, all of which are often interlinked and create the conditions for irreversible and unwanted exceeding of threshold values at various levels.
 Forecasting climate risks across sectors and in a way that is meaningful to decision-makers thus represents a major scientific challenge.
 Data mining and big data analytics is seen as very promising in terms of predicting risks associated with climate change.